JonUdell/xmlui-mastodon/pages/ProjectLog.md

 We are going to improve [steampipe-mod-mastodon-insights](https://github.com/turbot/steampipe-mod-mastodon-insights), with special focus on realizing the design approach discussed in [A Bloomberg terminal for Mastodon](https://blog.jonudell.net/2022/12/17/a-bloomberg-terminal-for-mastodon/).
 XMLUI gives us many more degrees of freedom to improve on the original bare-bones Powerpipe dashboard.
 Both projects use the same Mastodon API access, abstracted as a set of Postgres tables provided by [steampipe-plugin-mastodon](https://github.com/turbot/steampipe-plugin-mastodon).

 This should result in a beautiful Mastodon reader which, because database backed, will also (unlike the stock Mastodon client or others like Elk and Mona) have a long memory and enable powerful search and data visualization.

-It will be usable either hosted in Turbot Pipes or locally with SQLite embedding the plugin.

 # Setup